Neuropathic pain: Diagnosis

 Diagnosis of pain conditions relies on the character of the pain with a sharp stabbing character and the presence of particular features such as mechanical allodynia and cold allodynia.
 Neuropathic pain also tends to affect defined dermatomes and there may be limits to the area of pain.
 For neuropathic pain, clinicians look for an underlying lesion to the nervous system or an inciting cause consistent with the development of neuropathic pain.
 The obvious presence of an underlying feature or cause is not always detectable, and response to treatment may be used as a surrogate particularly in cases where diagnosis of the underlying lesion leaves the patient in pain for a prolonged period of time.
 MRI may be helpful in the identification of underlying lesions, reversible causes or serious underlying conditions such as primary presentation of a tumor or multiple sclerosis.
 Quantitative sensory testing (QST), a system of detailed analysis of the somatosensory system, is frequently used in research situations to identify neuropathic pain and a more detailed analysis of its components.
 It has been suggested by some authorities that QST may have a future role in the diagnosis of neuropathic pain and in particular the identification of neuropathic pain subtypes.
 Neuropathic pain can occur alone or in combination with other types of pain.
 The identification of neuropathic pain components is important as different classes of analgesic are required.

 The gold standard for diagnosing small fiber neuropathy as the etiology of neuropathic pain is skin biopsy.
 Sudomotor assessment, through electrochemical skin conductance, an accurate objective technique, could be considered as a good screening tool to limit skin biopsy in patients in whom it is not suitable.

+Differential diagnosis

+Symptoms of neuropathic pain can be caused by brain conditions that are deemed to be psychiatric/psychological rather than neurological.
+Such conditions include somatic symptom disorder triggered by anxiety, and alcohol and other drug withdrawal.

 Causes

 Neuropathic pain may be divided into peripheral, central or mixed (peripheral and central) types.

-Central neuropathic pain is found in spinal cord injury and multiple sclerosis.
-Peripheral neuropathies are commonly caused by diabetes, metabolic disorders, herpes zoster infection, HIV-related neuropathies, nutritional deficiencies, toxins, remote manifestations of malignancies, immune mediated disorders and physical trauma to a nerve trunk.
-Neuropathic pain is common in cancer as a direct result of cancer on peripheral nerves (e.g., compression by a tumor), or as a side effect of chemotherapy (chemotherapy-induced peripheral neuropathy), radiation injury or surgery.
+Central neuropathic pain is found in spinal cord injury, multiple sclerosis, migraine, thalamus stroke, meningioma, Dejerine–Roussy syndrome, variant Creutzfeldt–Jakob disease and late-onset GM2 gangliosidosis.

+Peripheral neuropathies are commonly caused by diabetes (~30%), metabolic disorders, herpes zoster infection (postherpic neuralgia), HIV-related neuropathies, nutritional deficiencies, toxins, remote manifestations of malignancies, immune mediated disorders and physical trauma to a nerve trunk.
+Neuropathic pain is common in cancer as a direct result of cancer on peripheral nerves (e.g., compression by a tumor).
+It is also common as an adverse effect of chemotherapy (chemotherapy-induced peripheral neuropathy), radiotherapy, and surgery.
+Peripheral neuropathic pain can also be associated with Lyme disease, fibromyalgia, complex regional pain syndrome, trigeminal neuralgia, scalp dysesthesia, Fabry disease and stem cells used to treat nerve damage.

+Neurofibromatosis type II is associated with both central and peripheral neuropathic pain.